26 Mar 2020

 “The first piece of resilience is moving your body,” says May.

-“Get 10,000 steps today.
+“Get as many steps as possible.
 This is not for fitness, it’s for mitochondria – little powerhouse energy cells.
 That wakes the body up and gets the system working properly.”

-On top of that, ensure you do at least three to four hours’ physical activity a week to increase VO2 max, your body’s maximum rate of oxygen consumption, “which also increases our ability to switch between stress and recovery.
+On top of that, aim to do at least three to four hours’ physical activity a week to increase VO2 max, your body’s maximum rate of oxygen consumption, “which also increases our ability to switch between stress and recovery.
 Movement gives you energy, and physical activity helps us regulate emotion.”

 Food for thought and action